RezaPurut/dns-zone-checker/README.md

 Note: `bulk` default value is false, no need to provide it for one file check.

 ## Limitations
-1. This tool can only check one ip address in a zone file.
+1. This tool can only check one ip address in each zone file.
-2. This tool has been set to read up until 451 bytes of a zone file and find if there is any ip in the file.
+2. This tool has been set to read up until 451 bytes of a zone file and find if there is any ip address until that range.
 Feel free to modify `readFile(zone_dir, fn string)` function if you want to change how it should read the zone file.
 3. This tool can only read DNS forward zone file.
 4. For now, this tool can only check through a Bastion Server.